alimanfoo/alimanfoo.github.io/about.md

-From 2002-2008 I worked at the [Rutherford Appleton Laboratory](https://stfc.ukri.org/about-us/where-we-work/rutherford-appleton-laboratory/) as part of the e-Science Centre, developing new Web technologies for published, sharing and linking data.
+From 2002-2008 I worked at the [Rutherford Appleton Laboratory](https://stfc.ukri.org/about-us/where-we-work/rutherford-appleton-laboratory/) as part of the e-Science Centre, developing new Web technologies for publishing, sharing and linking data.

 I hold a [doctor of philosophy](https://github.com/alimanfoo/dphil/) degree from the University of Oxford, a masters degree in Web